NotLe0n/tML-readme-card/README.md

 ## License
 All source code is licensed under GPL-2.0.

-The file `Andy Bold.ttf` is a modification of the Andy typeface, designed by Steve Matteson and owned by Monotype Imaging, with cyrillic characters added by the [Translators Team](https://vk.com/translators_team).
-All rights belong to their respective owners.
+The file `Andy-Bold-RU-CN.ttf` is a modification of the Andy typeface with cyrillic and chinese characters added.
+* Andy Bold designed by Steve Matteson and owned by Monotype Imaging
+* Cyrillic characters added by the [Translators Team](https://vk.com/translators_team).
+* Chinese Characters are from the font Hanyi Senty Rubber Candy by 王维 Wang Wei

+**All rights belong to their respective owners.**